 Luke also started his investigation from the very beginning.
-His is the only gospel that begins with Gabriel’s appearance to Zechariah, the father of John the Baptist, the first word from God in over 400 years and the revelatory event that inaugurated the New Testament era.
+His is the only gospel that begins with Gabriel’s appearance to Zechariah, the father of John the Baptist.
+Gabriel’s speech to Zechariah was the first word from God in over 400 years and the revelatory event that inaugurated the New Testament era.
 Luke writes to give his recipient, Theophilus, certainty about what he had been taught.
 Events rooted in history communicate certainty so Luke ties his narrative to historical figures.
 For example, he dates the start of John the Baptist’s ministry by naming seven known individuals (3:1-2).
 All of Luke’s ability and carefulness as a writer come together in this gospel to present a convincing portrait of Jesus as the Savior of the world.

 Jesus as Savior

 Luke presents Jesus as on a mission to “seek and save that which was lost” (19:10).
 Even at the birth of Jesus, the angels announce him as a Savior, who is Christ, the Lord (2:11).
 Mary, Zechariah, Simeon, and Anna see in Christ’s birth the fulfillment of God’s promise of deliverance for His people (1:47, 69-79; 2:30, 38).
 The disheartened disciples on the Emmaus Road voice the same expectation: He was the one who was about to redeem Israel (24:21).